marha333/Team_30/README.md

+# Team_30

-# SetRoute - self-guided walks and trails for the unique experience of the city
+SetRoute - self-guided walks and trails for your unique experience of the city

 **SetRoute** is meant to be a freemium route generating application for **Android**.